aldesgroup/arsenald/website/docs/goaldn/index.md

 sidebar_position: 1
 ---

-# Goaldn Documentation
+# GoaldN Documentation

-Goaldn is the React Native mobile development component of the Devotion stack.
+GoaldN is the React Native mobile development component of the Devotion stack.
 It provides a framework for building cross-platform mobile applications.

 ## Features